rcancel3/Capstone_Project/README.md

 ## License

-Copyright (c) 2022, , Christopher Robinson, and Jose Luis Estrada.
+Copyright (c) 2022, , Roberto Cancel, Nima Tamin Taghavi, Martin Zagari.

 All source code and software in this repository are made available under the terms of the MIT license.